Integrated Micro-Electronics, Inc.: Plastic Capability

 IMI also manufactures plastic parts in Asia, Europe and North America that makes box-build capabilities accessible to its partners in automotive, industrial and consumer electronics industries.
 It integrates parts such as covers, housings and connectors in sub-assemblies, specializing in electronic box-build.
 Low pressure molding and thermoforming are the process capabilities of IMI.

 Precision Machining

 The Precision Machining group is capable of fabricating components for various parts of any material for its customers.
 Some of the processes includes, material preparation in vertical and horizontal band saw, squaring on conventional machines (milling), CNC machining, finishing grinding deburring machine, coordinate measuring machine (CCM), and metal sheet works.

 Motorcycle Assembly

 IMI produces motorcycle for the KTM AG group.
 A joint venture between KTM Asia Motorcycle Manufacturing (KAMMI) and Adventure Cycle Philippines of AC Industrials, IMI assembles four (4) models of the KTM motorcycles in its plant in Laguna, Philippines.

+Starting in 2024, IMI will manufacture motorcycles for Zero.